7 Strategies To Improve Self-Awareness in Leadership

 Characteristics of self-awareness in leadership

-Reflective: A large part of self-awareness comes from reflecting on your own thoughts, words and actions as you communicate with others.
+Reflective: A part of self-awareness comes from reflecting on your own thoughts, words and actions as you communicate with others.

 Observant: Self-aware leaders pay attention to what's happening around them by following cues from their environment.